Traveling Tooth Tips

 Chew Cinnamon or sugar free Gum.

 Chewing sugarless gum can help relieve ear pressure during a flight – and help keep cavities at bay on vacay.
-Research shows that chewing sugarless gum for 20 minutes after a meal can help prevent cavities.
+Research shows that chewing sugarless gum, such as Spry gum, for 20 minutes after a meal can help prevent cavities.
 That’s because it gets saliva flowing, which helps wash away cavity-causing bacteria.
 Sugarless gum with the ADA Seal is guaranteed to do the trick.

 Choose Light-Colored Or Clear Beverages.